 About the service

-Calderdale Improving Access to Psychological Therapies (IAPT) helps people to get quick and easy access to the best type of therapy for their individual needs.
+Calderdale Talking Therapies helps people to get quick and easy access to the best type of therapy for their individual needs.
 Many people experience problems with their psychological (mental) wellbeing at some point in their lives.

-IAPT can help by gaining a new understanding of your difficulties and develop new ways of coping.
+Talking Therapies can help by gaining a new understanding of your difficulties and developing new ways of coping.
 It can also help you to make changes in your life and address current problems.

 Some of our therapists offer treatment on the phone and will call the service user at their convenience, which can include Saturdays or evenings.
-A therapist is also available on Saturday morning.
+A therapist is also available on Saturday mornings.

 Why would someone choose the service?